gliegard/point-server/README.md

 ## to do

+- EPSG input/out parameter.
+Now it's lamb93 hard coded
+  - for the request
+  - for the output

+- Configuration file to put
+  - EPT folder
+  - area limit in m²

-- Robustness :
+- Tests :
   - test existing code with unit tests, at least functionnal tests for errors

-- Limit surface to extract:
-  - equivalent to 30 sec or 1 min max

 - Multiple requests in parallel
   - Test : How to test multiple request ?